thomasblanc/ocaml-typedtree-mapper/README.md

 ocaml-typedtree-mapper
 ======================

-An object doing exhaustive mapping of typedtrees.

-To use this object, simply create a new class inheriting Tt_mapper.mapper and call one of the entry functions.
-If you want your class to effectively do something on the tree, you'll have to overide the corresponding method.
-Make sure you still do the mapping on the node's sons.

-As of right now there is no warranty on the order in wich ther branch will be evaluated.
+These files provide classes that can go through a typedtree.

+Pretty simply, Tt_mapper provides a class "mapper" that does a map and Tt_iter a class "iterator" that iterates along the typedtree.
+The two files can be compiled and used independantly.

+The branches of the tree are visited in a simple order: the one provided syntactically in the definition of the typedtree (see the source of the OCaml compiler for details) with the exception of sum types in the mapper.

-You can have a pretty simpler mapping (and also an iterator) in the official compiler libs.
+You can have a simpler mapping or iterator in the official compiler libs.

+Note that there is neither a META or a building/installing file.
+It's because I don't see that (tiny) work as a real library.
+You can simply copy and compile the files inside your projects.

+Compilation needs -I /ocamlsources/typing/ -I /ocamlsources/parsing/ and linking needs ocamlcommon.cma.

 It is advised to have a good level in OCaml and compiler internals before using this tool.
 Have fun !